SmithEcophysLab/ecophys_sp2019/MiniQuizzes/src/miniquiz10_04.11.19.md

 framework, or L-H-S. This is comparable to the C-S-R framework in that SLA describes the competition-stress tolerance axis and height and seed mass describe different ways to deal with disturbance (i.e., the R axis).
-Explain how SLA is related to the C-S axis and how height and seed mass are related to the R axis.**
+Explain how SLA could be related to the C-S axis and how height and seed mass could be related to the R axis.**

-\vskip 2.5in
+\vskip 2.8in

 **5. What might be some positive or negatives of the L-H-S framework as compared to the C-S-R framework?**